cirosantilli/linux-cheat/grep.md

 Don't forget: BRE is deprecated.

-Perl regexp is not specified in POSIX, but the GNU implementation offers the option, but states in the man that it is highly experimental (from which we deduce they are not relying on Perl itself).
+Perl regex is not specified in POSIX, but the GNU implementation offers the option, but states in the man that it is highly experimental (from which we deduce they are not relying on Perl itself).

 #i

 Case insensitive:

-    echo $'A\nB' | grep -i a
+    printf 'A\nB\n' | grep -i a

 Output: